 You must report the loss at the nearest police station.
 Than contact the embassy to get an appointment and don't forget to bring the police report to the embassy.
 If you don’t have a valid id-card, a relative or friend can confirm your identity at the embassy.
 Than the person must come to the embassy together with you.
 Normally it takes several weeks for a new passport to be delivered.
 If you urgently need to travel back to Sweden you must apply for a provisional passport.
 You must pay the fee to the embassy’s bank account before you come to the embassy.
 The fee and how to pay you’ll find under “fees”.

 You need to call the embassy and get an appointment, telephone: +387 33 27 60 37.
 When you come to the embassy you must bring your old passport or other valid id-card.
 You must pay the fee to the embassy’s bank account before you come to the embassy.
-The fee and how to pay you’ll find under “fees”.
+The amount to pay can be found under the heading "fees".

 The visa free regime allows you to spend up to 90 days in the Schengen area every 6 months.